revspace/revbank/UPGRADING.md

 you want to keep deduplication of cart items, and you probably do want that, add `deduplicate` to `revbank.plugins` just below `repeat`.

+The deprecation warning was moved from the `withdraw` plugin to a new plugin called `deprecated_raw`.
+If you're upgrading from an older versions and some of your users have been around since before the withdraw/unlisted split, you may want to keep the deprecation warning.
+But for new RevBank installations it does not make sense.
+To keep providing these warnings to users that enter raw amounts, add `deprecated_raw` to the very end of `revbank.plugins`.

 # (2022-12-25) RevBank 3.6

 ## Update your `revbank.plugins`